 Program Element #44: School-Based Health Centers (SBHC)

 Description.
-Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver School-Based Health Center.
+Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver School-Based Health Center services.

 The funds provided under this Agreement for this Program Element, SBHC Services shall only be used to support activities related to planning, oversight, maintenance, administration, operation, and delivery of services within one or more SBHC as required by OHA’s SBHC funding formula.

+Many school aged youth do not routinely access preventive health care services due to barriers such as insurance, cost, transportation and concerns around confidentiality.
+According to the 2017 Oregon Health Teens Survey, approximately 62% of both 8th and 11th graders reported having not seen a doctor or nurse for a check-up in the last 12 months.
+SBHCs provide physical, mental and preventive health services to all students regardless of their ability to pay at in easily accessible location for students and families.

 All changes to this Program Element are effective upon receipt of grant award unless otherwise noted in Exhibit C of the Financial Assistance Award.